John Turner (miser): Background

-Turner moved to Starbeck around 1840, and had a son John Frances Turner Vant (24 June 1840 – 27 November 1882), (Note: GRO index:Births Sep 1840 Turner John Ripon XXIII 489.
-Deaths Dec 1882 Turner John Francis 42 Knaresbro' 9a 72) with Jane Vant (1813 – 15 March 1887) from Ripon, who was possibly his housekeeper, and the child was born in Ripon.
-In 1841 Turner married Jane Vant.
-(Note: GRO index:Marriages Jun 1841 Vant Jane and Turner John, Knaresbro' 23 257.
-Deaths Mar 1887 Turner Jane 73 Knaresbro' 9a 78) When married, he kept his annual household costs below £20.
+in the late 1830s Turner moved to Ripon for a short period, and had a son John Frances Turner Vant, (Note: John Frances Turner Vant (24 June 1840 – 27 November 1882).
+GRO index:Births Sep 1840 Turner John Ripon XXIII 489.
+Deaths Dec 1882 Turner John Francis 42 Knaresbro' 9a 72) with Jane Vant from Ripon, who was possibly his housekeeper, and the child was born in Ripon.
+In St John the Baptist Church, Knaresborough in 1841 Turner married Jane Vant, daughter of George Vant, a tailor.
+(Note: Jane Vant (1813 – 15 March 1887).
+GRO index:Marriages Jun 1841 Vant Jane and Turner John, Knaresbro' 23 257.
+Deaths Mar 1887 Turner Jane 73 Knaresbro' 9a 78.
+The marriage certificate says: Knaresborough Parish Church, May 11th 1841.
+John Turner, bachelor, draper of High Harrogate, son of John Turner, farmer.
+Jane Vant, spinster of High Harrogate, daughter of George Vant, tailor.
+Both signed the marriage certificate.
+Death date and age of Jane Vant confirmed by historian Stephen Abbott (see Harrogate Advertiser 2004 source).)
+When married, he kept his annual household costs below £20.
+"He only burned coal that he had found".
+Stephen G. Abbott comments that "Turner spent little more per head than what [the workhouse master] Henry Peacock was prepared to spend on the workhouse inmates".
+Turner then moved to Starbeck.
 The Knaresborough Post describes his home life:

 Fire was never used in [Turner's] house except for cooking, and when he could not pick up coal sufficient to supply that requirement he went out into the hedgerows for timber.
 On returning home from his errands he always divested himself of the suit with which he went abroad, and donned a home suit composed of hundreds of patches of all sizes of material from about 1 to 4 in square.

-However, Turner's eccentricity was not hidden.
-He bought the half-built house next door from a builder who ran out of money, and he or his son lived there without completing the build, with "a great mound of stones and rubbish remaining in front which on no account would he have disturbed".

-The 1851 and 1861 Censuses find Turner and his wife and son living in Beech Cottage, next to Starbeck railway station, and he is describing himself as a "house and land proprietor".
-By 1871 Turner is calling his cottage "Beech Villa", and describing himself as a retired draper.
-In 1881, the Census finds Turner, aged 81, boarding (not visiting) in a lodging house at 5 Promenade Square, in the parish of St Mary's in Low Harrogate.
-Meanwhile his wife Jane was still living in Beech Villa, calling herself a "house and land proprietor's wife".